Jeff Rodgers: Arizona Cardinals

 On January 26, 2018, Rodgers was hired by the Arizona Cardinals to be their special teams coordinator under head coach Steve Wilks.
 In 2019, Rodgers was retained by the new head coach of the Cardinals, Kliff Kingsbury.
 In 2020, Rodgers was promoted to assistant head coach.

 On October 15, 2021, Kingsbury and several other coaching staff members tested positive for COVID-19.
 This resulted in Rodgers and defensive coordinator Vance Joseph taking over as co-interim head coaches for the Cardinals' week 6 game against the Cleveland Browns on October 17, 2021, and they led the Cardinals' to a 37–14 win.

+Buffalo Bills

+After the 2025 season, Rodgers was hired as the special teams coordinator for the Buffalo Bills on January 30, 2026.